tasmota/docs/docs/i2s_audio.md

 ```
 #ifndef USE_I2S_AUDIO
 #define USE_I2S_AUDIO   // Add support for I2S audio output
 #endif

 #ifndef USE_I2S_MIC
-#define USE_I2S_MIC		// in case you want to use a mircophone
+#define USE_I2S_MIC		  // in case you want to use a microphone
 #endif

-// in case you want to use a mircophone with mp3 encoding, this also requires PSRAM
+// in case you want to use a microphone with mp3 encoding, this also requires PSRAM
 #ifndef USE_SHINE
 #define USE_SHINE		// use mp3 encoding
 #endif

 ```

+remark:  USE_M5STACK_CORE2, USE_TTGO_WATCH and ESP32S3_BOX automatically include i2s audio

 ----